webprofusion/certify-docs/docs/certificate-process.md

 This process can be handled automatically by Certify The Web, either by running the app on the web server for your domain, or by talking to your DNS service provider's API.
 Once a certificate has been issued it can be deployed automatically in a number of ways, the most common being to apply it to your web server *https bindings*

 ### 1. Choose the domains to include
 The first step of requesting a certificate is to decide which domain (and subdomains) need to be included in your certificate.
 You can manually specify these or you can load the configured hostname bindings from an existing IIS site on your server.
 If you choose an existing IIS site this will also be your default target for the final https bindings to be created/updated.
+Using existing hostname bindings in IIS is by far the easiest and quickest way to work, as working with blank hostname bindings requires more configuration (see Deployment).

 ![Choosing Domains](/assets/screens/ChooseDomains.png)